gullibility/OpenCASCADE/dox/dev_guides/tests/tests.md

         This key will be ignored if the "-echo" key is already set.
 ~~~~~

-@subsubsection testmanual_intro_quick_create Creating a New Test
+@subsubsection testmanual_1_3_4 Creating a New Test

-The detailed rules of creation of new tests are given in @ref testmanual_3 "Creation and modification of tests" chapter.
+The detailed rules of creation of new tests are given in <a href="#testmanual_3">section 3</a>.
 The following short description covers the most typical situations:

-Use prefix <i>bug</i> followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script, data files, and DRAW commands specific for this test case.
+Use prefix <i>bug</i> followed by Mantis issue ID and, if necessary, additional suffixes, for naming the test script and DRAW commands specific for this test case.

 1. If the test requires C++ code, add it as new DRAW command(s) in one of files in *QABugs* package.
+Note that this package defines macros *QVERIFY* and *QCOMPARE*, thus code created for QTest or GoogleTest frameworks can be used with minimal modifications.
-2. Add script(s) for the test case in the subfolder corresponding to the relevant OCCT module of the group *bugs* <i>($CASROOT/tests/bugs)</i>.
-See @ref testmanual_5_2 "the correspondence map".
+2. Add script(s) for the test case in the subfolder corresponding to the relevant OCCT module of the group bugs <i>($CASROOT/tests/bugs)</i>.
+See <a href="#testmanual_5_2">the correspondence map</a>.
 3. In the test script:
 	*	Load all necessary DRAW modules by command *pload*.
 	*	Use command *locate_data_file* to get a path to data files used by test script.
 (Make sure to have this command not inside catch statement if it is used.)
 	*	Use DRAW commands to reproduce the situation being tested.
-	*	Make sure that in case of failure the test produces message containing word "Error" or other recognized by test system as error (add new error patterns in file parse.rules if necessary).
-	*	If test case reports error due to existing problem and the fix is not available, add @ref testmanual_3_6 "TODO" statement for each error to mark it as known problem.
+	*	If test case is added to describe existing problem and the fix is not available, add TODO message for each error to mark it as known problem.
 The TODO statements must be specific so as to match the actually generated messages but not all similar errors.
-	*	To check expected output which should be obtained as a result of a test, add @ref testmanual_3_7 "REQUIRED" statement for each line of output to mark it as required.
-	*	If test case produces error messages (contained in parse.rules) which are expected in that test and should not be considered as its failure (e.g. test for checkshape command), add REQUIRED statement for each error to mark it as required output.
+	*	Make sure that in case of failure the test produces message containing word "Error" or other recognized by test system as error (see files parse.rules).
-4. If the test uses data file(s) not yet present in the test database, these can be put to (sub)directory pointed out by *CSF_TestDataPath* variable for running test.
-The files should be attached to Mantis issue corresponding to the modification being tested.
+4. If the test case uses data file(s) not yet present in the test database, these can be put to subfolder data of the test grid, and integrated to Git along with the test case.
 5. Check that the test case runs as expected (test for fix: OK with the fix, FAILED without the fix; test for existing problem: BAD), and integrate to Git branch created for the issue.

 Example: